AndreiRudkouski/ClockWeatherK/README.md

   >Linux: /home/Your_Username/.gradle

 Inside it, there would be a file named `gradle.properties` (just create it if there isn’t any).
-After that, add your key to the file as a property with name dark_sky_api_key.
+After that, add your key to the file as a property with name **dark_sky_api_key**.
 The file after adding the key might look something like:
 >dark_sky_api_key="your-api-key"

 3. Build the widget